On the existence of paradoxical motions of generically rigid graphs on the sphere: Realizations on the sphere as elements of a moduli space

-The aim of this section is to recall how we can interpret a realization of a graph on the sphere, up to sphere isometries, as a point of the moduli space of stable curves of genus zero with marked points.
+The aim of this section is to recall how we can interpret a realization of a graph on the sphere, up to sphere isometries, as an element of the moduli space of stable curves of genus zero with marked points.
 This interpretation is described in \cite[Sections~1--3]{GalletGraseggerSchicho} and here we recall its main aspects to make the paper more self-contained; no new results are present in this section.

 First of all, let us define what we mean by realization of a graph, which we suppose connected, and without multiedges or self-loops.
 As we pointed out in the introduction, we work over the complex numbers, and we denote by~$S^2_{\C}$ the complexification of the unit sphere~$S^2$, namely